Diegoodie/P7Test/README.md

 This is my edit.
 All changes must be committed.

-This is my new edit in the branch
+This is my new edit on the dev branch